-There are various built-in search engine optimization features on WordPress, as well as a variety of third-party plugins and hacks that may be utilized for SEO.
-WordPress SEO is the best way for eCommerce stores to attract viewers to their websites, which leads to more business.
+There are various built-in search optimization features on WordPress, as well as a variety of third-party plugins and hacks that may be utilized for SEO.
+WordPress search optimization is the best way for eCommerce stores to attract viewers to their websites, which leads to more business.
 WordPress has never ceased expanding since its launch in 2003.
 In today’s world, the platform is responsible for 34% of all web traffic.

 - Technical SEO – refers to all the steps you take to make it simpler for search engines to find, index, and display your pages in search results.
-Many website owners understand the value of on-page SEO and content, but often disregard technical SEO because it appears to be complicated.
+Many website owners understand the value of on-page SEO and content but often disregard technical SEO because it appears to be complicated.
 Technical SEO is crucial since it aids search engines in crawling and ranking your site in the search results.
-All the components that make your website quick, mobile-friendly, easy to navigate, user-friendly, and useful are included in the technical SEO aspects under WordPress SEO.
-You could have a beautiful site that loads slowly, is not friendly for mobile users, does not route people to the information they need, or malfunctions when consumers try to contact you or buy your items if you don’t have Technical SEO for WordPress SEO.
+All the components that make your website quick, mobile-friendly, easy to navigate, user-friendly, and useful are included in the technical SEO aspects under WordPress optimization.
+You could have a beautiful site that loads slowly, is not friendly for mobile users, does not route people to the information they need, or malfunctions when consumers try to contact you or buy your items if you don’t have technical SEO for WordPress SEO.

 You may either construct an eCommerce website from the ground up or utilize a content management system as the foundation.
 If you utilize a content management system, its key characteristics will enhance it for SEO purposes.

-- Self-Implementation – The most cost-effective way to implement SEO for WordPress is by doing it yourself.
+- Self-Implementation – the most cost-effective way to implement SEO for WordPress is by doing it yourself.
 However, because it requires an often-overwhelming expenditure of hours, this might take a long period.
-Hours spent taking reading papers and finding out how to extract and utilize mounds of data supplied by sophisticated SEO tools.
+Hours spent taking reading papers and finding out how to extract and utilize mounds of structured data supplied by sophisticated SEO tools.

 How to do WordPress SEO?

 WordPress, which initially started as a blogging platform, has evolved into a strong and adaptable option for running comprehensive websites.
 Now it has become one of the best eCommerce solutions for businesses.
 With the importance of SEO in today’s market, it is very important to have a proper WordPress SEO strategy to gain an advantage over the competition and attract new customers.
-WordPress SEO needs a proper plan to be followed:
+WordPress search optimization needs a proper plan to be followed:

 - Checking the visibility Settings – WordPress SEO has a built-in feature that allows you to hide your website from search engines.
-This WordPress option is intended to allow you more time to work on your website before it is ready to go live.
+This WordPress option allows you more time to work on your website before it is ready to go live.
 However, sometimes this option might remain selected even after the site has been launched, making your website inaccessible to search engines.
 The first thing to do under WordPress SEO is to check if your visibility settings are set correctly, as your website needs to be visible to the search engines to be, in turn, accessible for organic visitors.

 - Setting Up Of Preferred Domain – your WordPress SEO won’t be affected by whether you choose https://example.com or https://www.example.com as your preferred domain, but you must make sure your site is available on just one of them since search considers these to be separate URLs.
-You will have two domain variations when setting up domains for WordPress SEO.
+You will have two domain variations when setting up domains for WordPress search optimization.
 Subsequently, the other domain will be redirected to your desired domain.
-If you are creating a new website, you can use either choice, but if you are replacing an existing one, make sure to stick with the version you have always used for stability of the website and SEO purposes.
+If you are creating a new website, you can use either choice, but if you are replacing an existing one, make sure to stick with the version you have always used for the stability of the website and SEO purposes.
 Your website needs to have an SSL certificate installed and utilize HTTPS to run your website.

 - Enabling SEO-friendly Permalinks – You have a few options for how URLs are formatted in WordPress SEO, and you need to be sure you are choosing the ones which are mostly friendly for SEO purposes.
 The default URLs supplied by WordPress do not search engine friendly, and there is no way to tell what the page is about just by looking at the URL.
 Fortunately, by going to settings and clicking on permalinks, you may specify a custom URL structure.